Class of 1993

 Sandy Spellings Myers, BSN'77, MSN'93 , of Nashville, passed away in September 2017.

-Geri Reeves, MSN’93, was interviewed by Prevention in March 2020 for an article about shortness of breath, anxiety and the coronavirus.
-She received the VUSN Award for Faculty Achievement in Diversity and Inclusion in June 2019, and co-authored “Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty,” published in Nurse Educator in November.
+Geri Reeves, MSN'93, retired as associate professor of nursing at VUSN in May 2022.
+She led the family nurse practitioner program for many years and took on other key projects, including serving as the director of the Vanderbilt/Lipscomb bachelor of nursing science partnership program.
+She was clinic director and provider at the VUSN Primary Care Services at Madison, Tennessee for more than a decade.
+Geri was interviewed by Prevention in March 2020 for an article about shortness of breath, anxiety and the coronavirus.
+She received the VUSN Award for Faculty Achievement in Diversity and Inclusion in June 2019, and co-authored "Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty," published in Nurse Educator in November.
 Geri is editor of Advances in Family Practice Nursing.

 Diana Ruzicka, MSN'93, is president of the National Association of Catholic Nurses-USA (2019).

-Kelly Ambrosi Wolgast, MSN’93, is editor of Building Innovative Nurse Leaders at the Point of Care, published in March 2020.
-She was named director of the Pennsylvania State University’s COVID operations control center in July 2020, where she is assistant dean for outreach and professional development and associate teaching professor in the college of nursing, in State College.
+Kelly Ambrosi Wolgast, MSN'93, was a panelist for "Leadership in the Time of Coronavirus: Stories from the Top," in April 2021, part of the VUSN Dore to Door Alumni Forum, and was named a Visionary Leader by the University of Alabama at Birmingham School of Nursing that same month.
+She is editor of Building Innovative Nurse Leaders at the Point of Care, published in March 2020, and was named director of the Pennsylvania State University's COVID operations control center that July, where she is assistant dean for outreach and professional development and associate teaching professor in the college of nursing, in State College.
 Kelly was named a fellow of the American Association of Nursing in 2015, and received the President's Award from the American College of Healthcare Executives of Middle Tennessee.